-Portable dry herb vaporizers are small personal devices designed for vaporizing marijuana or legal high CBD strains.
-They have an internal oven that heats up cannabis at precise temperatures to produce vapor.
+Portable dry herb vaporizers are small personal devices designed for vaporizing marijuana or legal CBD bud.
+These devices have an internal oven that heats up cannabis at precise temperatures to produce vapor.
 Vaping dry herb a few years back would have required a much larger desktop unit, which meant learning how to vape weed involved being stationary.
 These days, there are so many great pocket-sized vapes and weed pens, giving you the freedom to vaporize your dank nugs anywhere you go.
 There are quite a few benefits of vaping versus smoking weed.

-Some of these vapes are all-in-one units that are capable of vaporizing dry herb and waxy concentrates.
+Some of these vapes are all-in-one units that are capable of vaporizing dry herb and waxy cannabis concentrates.
 Finding the right one for you can be very confusing, with literally over hundreds of options to choose from.
-Here are the best portable weed vapes currently available right now based on years of reviews and research.
+These are the best portable weed vapes we’ve tested.

 The PAX quickly became the iPhone of portable weed vaporizers.
 Now It has more airflow, faster heat-up times and a Bluetooth app for dialing in your exact temperatures.
 The PAX 3 is a compact and stylish all-in-one device capable of vaporizing dry herb and herbal extracts.
 It’s a durable and dependable daily driver.